jrcain-usgs/asc-public-docs/docs/getting-started/using-isis-first-steps/isis-faq.md

     To update your version of ISIS, you simply run `conda update -c usgs-astrogeology isis=<version number>`.

     ISIS release candidates are tagged with “RC”.
 Installing/updating RC’s would require you to explicitly mention the RC label with `-c usgs-astrogeology/label/RC `.
+ISIS Long Term Support releases are similarly tagged with "LTS".

     Examples:
     `conda install -c usgs-astrogeology isis`, install the latest version of ISIS